st3v3nhunt/csir/README.md

 - [ ] Consider an 'admin' subcommand where commands like get-remaining-calls can be grouped
 - [ ] Consider validating symbols - check against a search
-- [ ] Improve logging - log by level, set level by CLI option
 - [ ] Print out full response when specific setting is provided

 ### Features